slowernews/wisdom-tldr/chapters/chapter_1_self.md

 "You can’t be grateful and angry simultaneously."
 -- Anthony Robbins*

-> *"Comparison is the thief of joy."
--- Theodore Roosevelt*

 > *"If you concentrate on what you don’t have, you will never, ever have enough."
 -- Oprah Winfrey*

 > *"How lucky I am to have something that makes saying goodbye so hard."
 -- A.A.
 Milne*

-> *"A good life is not a life without problems.
-A good life is a life with good problems."
--- Mark Manson*

 > *"Writing down one thing you are grateful for each day is the cheapest possible therapy ever." (...)
 "The most selfish thing in the world you can do is to be generous.
 Your generosity will return you ten fold." (...)